waldrain/waldrain.github.io/moniwonig.md

 The second cycle on May 14 heated 290 litres of water from 28°C to 59°C, requiring 10.45 kWh of power, using 8.4-5 = 3.4 kWh of electric power from the PV, a COP of 3.07 for A17/W28-59.

-The third cycle on May 15 seems to have performed much wors with a COP of 2.58 for A19/W35-51.
+The third cycle on May 15 seems to have performed much worse with a COP of 2.58 for A19/W35-51.
 Probably some hot water was used during the cycle, bringing in cooler water to fill up.

 The measurements show that the WWWP power requirement depends on the water temperature, starting at ca. 400W at 30°C up to max. ca. 550W around 50°C;